 Just because churches have been around for nearly two millennia doesn’t mean they can’t use modern technology.
 Jotform’s online forms make it easy to expedite data collection and gather information in a way that’s seamless and assistive.

 Your church is just starting out.
 And in the beginning, you’ll likely have a pretty small congregation and a calendar that isn’t exactly overflowing with events.
 In the beginning you might also be frustrated by the lack of donations.
 Be patient.
 You’re starting small, and things are still in the early going.

 That said, it’s never too early to get organized.

 Your small church needs organization in the same way that a Joel Osteen megachurch does — just on a slightly smaller scale.
-You have members, volunteers, donation tracking, and events to worry about even in the beginning.
+You have members, volunteers, -possibly- board of directors, donation tracking, and events to worry about even in the beginning.
 And getting in the habit of staying organized is one of the best ways to ensure the continued success of your church.
 After all, you’re a preacher.
 You want to worry about building strength through faith.
 You don’t want to worry about keeping records.

 Church management software systems

 You can’t do it all alone.
 By design, churches are nonprofits that aren’t exactly overflowing with resources.
 You’re relying on the goodness of others — so you likely can’t afford a massive staff to help with administrative work.
 Luckily, there’s church management software out there that can help you.

 Other than donation collection, how can Jotform help you manage your church?

 In the following sections, we’ll explore some of the ways Jotform can come in handy for things beyond donation collection.
 After all, your church doesn’t exist just to drive donations.
 It’s designed to make a difference in the lives of its congregation.
 Here are a few places where Jotform can help: